Foreign Direct Investments

 European RegulationA European Regulation (Regulation (EU) 2019/452) establishing a framework for the screening of foreign direct investments into the Union (“Regulation”) entered into force on 10 April 2019.
 This Regulation, which primarily governs the potential cross-border safety and public policy implications of FDIs in the European Union, sets out procedural rules for the Member States to adopt.
 These include the obligation for Member States to exchange information, the possibility for the European Commission to issue non-binding advice to Member States and minimum standards that national FDI regimes must satisfy.

-FDI in the NetherlandsIn the Netherlands, the Minister for Economic Affairs recently published a Bill on Economy and National Safety (Wetsvoorstel toetsing economie en nationale veiligheid, or “WENV”) for consultation purposes.
-With effect from 2 June 2020, the Bill will be enforced by the Dutch Investment Review Office (Bureau Toetsing Investeringen, or “BTI”) in respect of all investments in companies established in the Netherlands where:
+FDI in the NetherlandsIn the Netherlands, the Minister for Economic Affairs recently sent the Investment Screening Bill on Economy and National Safety (Wet veiligheidstoetsinvestering, fusies en overnames, or “ISB”) to Parliament for adoption.
+With retroactive effect from 8 September 2020, the Bill will be enforced by the Dutch Investment Review Office (Bureau Toetsing Investeringen, or “BTI”) in respect of all investments in companies established in the Netherlands where:

 - the investor gains control or significant influence over the company; and the company